-- All workers have the right to form unions for the promotion and defense of their interests without interference by employer or government.
+- All workers have the right to form unions of their own choosing, for the promotion and defense of their interests without interference by employer or government.
 This basic human right goes together with freedom of association and freedom of expression.
 It is the basis of democratic representation and governance.

 - All workers have the right to a legal framework that recognizes collective bargaining as the means of determining their wages, working conditions and terms of employment.

 - All workers have the right to strike, which is also an essential component of the process through which workers can continue to participate meaningfully in the pursuit of their collective workplace goals.